• Home

 Is a Holdover Tenant Considered a Squatter?

 The answer is NO. A holdover tenant is not considered a squatter.
 Squatter occupies property or land without the owner’s consent.
-But the holdover tenant refuses to move out from the rental property even after the lease has expired.
-Once the lease expires, the holdover tenant is no more legally entitled to property occupancy.
-He/she is still considered a tenant, and the landlord must undergo an eviction process to remove them.
+However, the holdover tenant refuses to move out from the rental property even after the lease has expired.
+Once the lease expires, the holdover tenant is no longer legally entitled to property occupancy.
+He/she is still considered a tenant, and the landlord must undergo an eviction process to legally remove them.

 What Rights Do Squatters Have?